 Galakrond, the Unbreakable is the Warrior class’ version of the great Dragon Hero card.
 The card’s Battlecry is to draw a minion and give it +4/+4.
 This gets stronger when Galakrond is Invoked though, upgrading to 2 cards drawn when invoked twice, and 4 when invoked 4 times.
-The added damage available to the strong aggressive minions is extremely useful when trying to finish off your enemies, especially with Charge minions like Kor'kron Elite and Leeroy Jenkins.
+The added damage available to the strong aggressive minions is extremely useful when trying to finish off your enemies, especially considering your ability to control the board with all your Rush minions.

 Galakrond's Might is the new Hero Power, and the effect generated when Invoke is triggered.
 It gives your Hero +3 attack this turn.
 This offers yet more tempo, as you can clear enemy minions out of the way as well as deal direct face damage to chip them down.
 Ideally, you’ll be dealing damage regularly to the point where one of your Charge minions from hand can finish your opponent off, especially doable when you’ve got those +4/+4 buffs from Galakrond.